dhushanthan-s/dhushanthan-s/README.md

 ## Hi there 👋
-🎓I am Dhushanthan, pursuing my Bachelor's in **Computer Science and Engineering**.
+🎓I am Dhushanthan, Engineering graduate in **Computer Science and Engineering**.

 🧑‍💻I am really enthusiastic about learning new technology.
 I started my foundation from **C and C++** and slowly worked my way to **Python** and **Java.** My current pursuit include **Rust, Typescript, Django, Flask and Ethical hacking**.